 Structure Prediction We compare with the following competitive methods for structure prediction.
-(1) Graph adopts the Eisner's algorithm to predict the most probable dependency tree structure (Li et al., 2014a; Yang and Li, 2018; Cheng et al., 2021).
-(2) Two-stage, which is the stateof-the-art model on CDTB and SciDTB, uses an SVM to construct a dependency tree (Yang and Li, 2018; Cheng et al., 2021).
-(3) Sent-First LSTM is our implmentation of the state-of-theart transition-based discourse constituent parser on RST (Kobayashi et al., 2020), where we use a vanilla transition system with pretrained BiLSTM as the EDU encoder within the Sent-First framework to construct dependency trees.
-(4) Complete Parser is modified from the best constituent discourse parser on CDTB (Hung et al., 2020), using a transition system with BERT as the EDU encoder to construct a dependency tree.
+(1) Graph adopts the Eisner's algorithm to predict the most probable dependency tree structure (Li et al., 2014a; Yang and Li, 2018; Yi et al., 2021).
+(2) Two-stage, which is the state-of-the-art model on CDTB and SciDTB, uses an SVM to construct a dependency tree (Yang and Li, 2018; Yi et al., 2021).
+(3) Sent-First LSTM is our implmentation of the state-of-the-art transition-based discourse constituent parser on RST (Kobayashi et al., 2020), where we use a vanilla transition system with pretrained BiLSTM as the EDU encoder within the Sent-First framework to construct dependency trees.
+(4) Complete Parser is modified from a state-of-the-art constituent discourse parser on CDTB (Hung et al., 2020), using a transition system with BERT as the EDU encoder to construct a dependency tree.
+Because of the inherent difference between constituency parsing and dependency parsing, we only adopt the encoding strategy of (4)and (5) into our arc-eager transition system.